Skip to main content

 Extent

-345 boxes (166.5 linear ft.)
+345 boxes (166.5 linear feet)

 Abstract

-Correspondence, memorandums, financial records, membership records, meeting agendas, conferences, notes, questionnaires, surveys, election records, by-laws, applications, grants, committee records, and affiliate records generated by the administrative offices of the AFS.
+Correspondence, memorandums, financial records, membership records, meeting agendas, conferences, notes, questionnaires, surveys, election records, bylaws, applications, grants, committee records, and affiliate records generated by the administrative offices of the AFS.

 Arrangement